Impact of dispersal on the stability of metapopulations: Introduction

 Other assumptions are frequently made in order to analyse the stability of metapopulations.
-Because metapopulations lead to high dimensional dynamical systems, previous mathematical studies typically reduced their complexity by assuming that dispersal is symmetric or patches are identical.
-The influence of growth rate heterogeneity between patches has been investigated by Dey \emph{et al.} \cite{Dey2006}, who found that it does not affect stability, even with different topologies.
+Because metapopulations lead to high-dimensional dynamical systems, previous mathematical studies typically reduced their complexity by assuming that dispersal is symmetric or patches are identical.
+The influence of growth rate heterogeneity between patches has been investigated by \citet{Dey2006}, who found that it does not affect stability, even in different spatial topologies.
+According to this study, the effect of dispersal on the stability of metapopulations is thus not affected by the spatial arrangement of patches.

 Here, we investigate the stability of metapopulations using a generalized modeling approach.
 We introduce a general metapopulation model, which does not assume specific kinetic laws, and encompasses both homogeneous and heterogeneous cases.
-In the homogeneous case, all patches are identical (as in \cite{Ruxton1997a}), whereas in the heterogeneous case, parameters may differ between patches \cite{Dey2006, StrevensBonsall2011}.
-The homogeneous case enables us to draw analytical conclusions on the influence of dispersal behaviors such as density-independence, positive density-dependence and costly dispersal on metapopulation stability, but also of less studied behaviors such as social fence and social facilitation.
-Investigation of heterogeneous webs shows that the influence of density-independent dispersal on stability is not neutral, but strongly dependent on the topology of the metapopulation.
+In the homogeneous case, all patches are identical (as in \citet{Ruxton1997a}), whereas in the heterogeneous case, demographic parameters may differ between patches \citep{Dey2006,StrevensBonsall2011}.
+The homogeneous case enables us to draw analytical conclusions on the influence of dispersal behaviors such as density-independence, positive and negative density-dependence of dispersal, but also of less studied behaviors such as social fencing, settlement facilitation and conspecific attraction.
+We also show that for heterogeneous webs the influence of density-independent dispersal on stability is not neutral, but strongly dependent on the topology of the metapopulation.